Margandalf/english-for-designers/01-design-manifesto/index.md

 #### Priorities
 - Work for brands that deserve it

+#### Be cool
+- Get along with the trends and apreaciate the standards!

 #### Be lazy
 - Find the easiest way to do the job well and <span style="color:#a6ce39">_save time_</span>.
 - Work smart, not hard.